Fluidisator/pan360-helmetfix/README.md

 * Find the IP address on Screen 1.
 * Open http://<device_ip>/ in your browser to download the CSV file.

-3. Identify the image where the recording ID is clearly visible.
-Keep it memory for the **indexref** parameter, the filename will be the **photoref**
+3. Identify the image where the recording time ID is clearly visible.
+Keep it memory for the **timeref** parameter, the filename will be the **photoref**

 4. Run the correction script:
    ```bash